fmpothier/Climate_Impact_Analysis/README.md

 <b>Kriging</b>

 Kriging, on the other hand, is a geostatistical interpolation method that accounts for both the spatial autocorrelation and the distances between sampled points (Ibrahim & Nasser, 2017).
 Unlike IDW, Kriging not only provides interpolated values but also offers an estimate of prediction uncertainty.
 It uses a variogram to model spatial autocorrelation, which describes how the similarity between data points changes with distance (Ibrahim & Nasser, 2017).
 Based on this, weights are assigned to known points, optimized to minimize prediction error.
-The formula for Kriging, shown in Equation (12), estimates the value at an unknown location as a weighted sum of known values.
+The formula for Kriging, shown in the equation below, estimates the value at an unknown location as a weighted sum of known values.
 The weights are determined by solving a system of linear equations derived from the variogram model.

 $$
 Z(x) = \sum_{i=1}^{N} \lambda_i Z(x_i)